-A further aspect of the present invention calls for has a spindle rotatable at a predetermined proper angu- 35 interior shroud surfaces defined by the housing which are located adjacent to peripheral regions of the disk for directing and promoting airflow along the path.
+A further aspect of the present invention calls for interior shroud surfaces defined by the housing which are located adjacent to peripheral regions of the disk for directing and promotiong airflow along the path.

 Still another aspect of the present invention is the placement of a particulate filter in the airflow path within the housing, for filtering out any particulate contaminants as may be present in the sealed head and disk assembly during operation thereof.